ros2/ros2_documentation/README.md

 ### Prerequisites

-You must have sphinx and the sphinx-tabs extension installed, preferrably using pip:
+You must have sphinx and the sphinx-tabs extension installed, preferably using pip:

 ```
 pip3 install sphinx sphinx-tabs